What to Do and Where to Visit in the South of the South Island?

 - Do the Around the Mountains cycle trail in northern Southland

-- Delve into a cave network near Cliften, which takes up to 2 hours!
+- Delve into a cave network near Clifden, which takes up to 2 hours!

 - Eat the famous oysters in Bluff.

 Greeted by a giant trout sculpture, visitors are instantly reminded that Gore is the “Trout Fishing Capital of New Zealand”.
 You can make your own catch by going on a guided fly-fishing tour.
 Gore is also known around New Zealand for its annual Gold Guitar Awards in early June.
 It couldn’t get more country with live country music acts and line-dancing.
 To add to the ‘country lifestyle’ check out the Hokonui Moonshine Museum the making of illicit whisky in the Prohibition Era on the nearby Hokonui Hills.
 Plus, there are whisky tastings!
 It is also the theme of another popular annual event held in February: the Hokonui Moonshiners’ Festival.